jellyfin-archive/jellyfin-docs/general/clients/installing-mopidy.md

 ## Usage

 Once Mopidy is running, you can connect and control it with your client of choice.
 MPD clients will connect using port 6600 by default.
 Tested MPD clients include [ncmpcpp](https://github.com/arybczak/ncmpcpp) and [M.A.L.P](https://play.google.com/store/apps/details?id=org.gateshipone.malp).
 Web clients can be reached at `http://localhost:6680`, or `http://$IP_ADDRESS:6680` if this is a remote system.

+## Upgrading

+When a new version of Mopidy Jellyfin is released, you can upgrade via pip using the `--upgrade` flag.
+Using the install examples from above:
+    `pip3 install --user --upgrade mopidy-jellyfin`
+or
+    `sudo pip3 install --upgrade mopidy-jellyfin`